 why our relationships fail - Robin S. Cohen, Ph.D.
 How do we first begin to experience love?
 Perhaps as babies, as early psychoanalysts Fairbairn and Guntrip believed, the only way we could feel loved was by having our needs met.
 The language of bodily transformation was the language of love.
 Mommy feeds us, changes our diaper or picks us up and we feel satisfied.
 This feeling of satisfaction and security may be the early equivalent to feeling loved.

 By Scott Berkun, August 9, 2006 Everyone lies: it’s just a question of how, when and why.
 From the relationship saving “yes, you do look thin in those pants” to the improbable “your table will be ready in 5 minutes”, manipulating the truth is part of the human condition.
 Accept it now.
 I’m positive that given our irrational nature and difficultly accepting tough truths, we’re collectively better off with some of our deceptions.
 They buffer us from each other (and from ourselves), avoid unnecessary conflicts, and keep the wonderful confusion of our psychologies tucked away from those who don’t care.
 How to detect bullshit

-“Love does not obey our expectations; it obeys our intentions.” ~Lloyd Strom Knowing When to Walk Away from Unrequited Love
+“Love does not obey our expectations; it obeys our intentions.” ~Lloyd Strom To say that love hasn’t obeyed my expectations would be the understatement of the century.
+Knowing When to Walk Away from Unrequited Love

 Body Language and Conversation

 Professor Declan Murphy and colleagues Dr Michael Craig and Dr Marco Catani from the Institute of Psychiatry at King's College London have found differences in the brain which may provide a biological explanation for psychopathy.
 The research investigated the brain biology of psychopaths with convictions that included attempted murder, manslaughter, multiple rape with strangulation and false imprisonment.
 Using a powerful imaging technique (DT-MRI) the researchers have highlighted biological differences in the brain which may underpin these types of behaviour and provide a more comprehensive understanding of criminal psychopathy.
 Dr Michael Craig said: 'If replicated by larger studies the significance of these findings cannot be underestimated.
 Brain Difference In Psychopaths Identified

 There are men whose very appearance can compel you to turn your head in disgust, muttering the word "douche" in a long whisper.
 They're flexing in their skin-tight t-shirt, invading women's personal space at the bar and going on and on about their goddamn promotion.
 For all the times you've muttered, "What's the deal with that douchebag?" science has actually taken the time to answer what was probably a rhetorical question.
 5 Douchebag Behaviors Explained by Science